allan-tulane/fa-23-recitation-04-RhonFarber/answers.md

 | 600 |               3.373 |                4.195 |        0.072 |
 | 700 |               2.921 |                3.760 |        0.117 |

-Tim Sort signifacntly outperforms the other algorithms.
+Tim Sort significantly outperforms the other algorithms.
 It has the quickest execution times, irrespective of the list being sorted or shuffled.